 They’re out of your brain before you step out of the room!

-As a notes taker, we’re sure you can relate to this problem.
+As a note taker, we’re sure you can relate to this problem.

-And when it comes to important discussions and decisions, there are key things you have to note down.
+And when it comes to important discussions and decisions, there are key information you have to note down.